privacybydesign/irma-documentation/docs/revocation.md

 Whenever a credential is revoked and the accumulator changes value, its index is incremented.
 If an app has a witness at index $i$ but the current accumulator $\nu_j$ has index $j$, then the app requires $(e_i,\dots,e_j,\nu_j)$ to update its witness to the latest index $j$.
 As soon as another credential is revoked and the current accumulator becomes $\nu_{j+1}$, the old accumulator $\nu_j$ is no longer needed.
 Thus the revocation attributes $e_i$ naturally form a chain, always headed with the latest accumulator $\nu_j$.

-Each element of this chain (including the top element $\nu_j$) contains the hash of its predecessor, and $\nu_j$ is signed by the issuer using ECDSA.
+Each element of this chain (including the head element $\nu_j$) contains the cryptographic hash of its predecessor, and $\nu_j$ is signed by the issuer using ECDSA.
 Thus this one ECDSA signature signs the entire partial chain $(e_i,\dots,e_j,\nu_j)$: apps and IRMA servers can check its authenticity regardless of its length.
 This makes it safe for the IRMA app to receive revocation update messages through the requestor in the session request.

+Each accumulator $\nu_j$ contains the time of its creation, and every minute this timestamp is refreshed: the accumulator is replaced with a new (signed) accumulator $\nu'_j$ with the same value and index but newer timestamp.
+To others receiving the updated accumulator, this proves that the issuer's revocation setup is still live.
+In addition, when verifying an attribute-based signature this makes it possible to establish that the attributes in in were not revoked at creation time of the signature.

 A requestor by itself only needs the accumulator $\nu_j$ against which the app has proved nonrevocation in order to verify the proof, and not necessarily the revocation attributes $e_j$.
-However, they will still fetch these from the issuer's IRMA server in order to pass them on to apps during IRMA sessions.
+However, they will still fetch a number of these from the issuer's revocation IRMA server in order to pass them on to apps during IRMA sessions.

 ### Issuer responsibilities